Southeastern Recreation Research Conference

 Click here for Hotel website and directions: http://www.marriott.com/hotels/maps/travel/avlbr-renaissance-asheville-hotel/

 Conference fees and registration

 The conference fee remains a bargain at $45.00 for students/retirees and $90.00 for professionals who register before the end of the day March 1st.
 Those who register after March 1st 2014 will pay an additional $15 late registration fee.
-You are encouraged to register online using a secure PayPal site by selecting the appropriate registration option below.
-Alternatively, you may send a check made out to Southeastern Recreation Research (SERR) to Stephanie West, ASU/HLES, P.O.
-Box 32071, Boone, NC 28608
+Late registration must be made by check, money order or cash at the conference.
+Make check or Money Order out to Southeastern Recreation Research (SERR) and give it to Stephanie West at the conference.

 Please note that PayPal is accepted by thousands of businesses worldwide and is the preferred payment method on eBay.com.
 PayPal uses state-of-the-art fraud prevention to help stop cyber crime and protect your transaction.

 We invite your participation in the 36th Annual Southeastern Recreation Research (SERR) Conference scheduled for March 30th through April 1st, 2014 in Asheville, North Carolina.
 Graduate and undergraduate students, faculty, agency planners, land managers, and researchers are all encouraged to attend the conference and submit a proposal for an oral or poster presentation.
 Oral presentations will be given in a conference room setting.
 Audiovisual support will be available in the form of a laptop (with a CD-ROM drive and a USB port) and a projection unit.
 Each oral presenter will be given 20 minutes for presenting their paper and 5 minutes for discussion.
 Authors presenting planned or uncompleted research may be asked to make their presentations in the form of a poster.

 Presentation Proposals: Abstracts (consisting of a cover sheet and a 500 word abstract) for oral and poster presentations at the 2014 SERR Conference are now being sought.
 Presentations should be of an empirical, conceptual, or theoretical nature related to the following topics: